 - Building designers and consultants with a basic understanding of building energy use and building services looking to develop more in-depth knowledge

 - Building Standards practitioners wanting to specialise in energy calculation and Section 6 compliance

 BRE’s comprehensive ACD training is delivered in 3 parts.
-You should register for each part separately.
-Click here to book onto part 2 and 3.
+You should register for each part separately using the links below.

-Mandatory for those wishing to apply to the BRE Global ‘Approved Certifier of Design’ schemes and must be undertaken in conjunction with Part 2.
-You will need to send a booking form to BRE Academy in order to book this part.
+- Part 3 – Examination (1 day) – Mandatory for those wishing to apply to the BRE Global ‘Approved Certifier of Design’ schemes and must be undertaken in conjunction with Part 2.
+You will need to send a booking form to BRE Academy in order to book this part

 For more information on the BRE Global ‘Approved Certifiers of Design’ scheme see: www.bre.co.uk/acd

 Please note that candidates who satisfactorily complete the mandatory BRE Academy ‘Approved Certifier of Design’ (ACD) training and pass the exam are not necessarily guaranteed entry to the ACD scheme.
 This is because the BRE Global ACD scheme has a separate application process.
 Please also note that separate domestic and non-domestic ACD schemes exist, and membership of one does not include membership of the other.
 Prospective delegates should, therefore, assimilate themselves with the ACD scheme application and membership requirements (as formally set out within the ACD scheme documents (‘SD149’ – domestic and/or ‘SD151’ – non-domestic), both available at bre.co.uk/acd, prior to accepting booking any training as BRE accept no responsibility should delegates fail to satisfy the Scheme membership criteria.